benmesander/rvint/README.md

 - binary to ASCII hexadecimal.

 ## Square Root
-- 32-bit integer square root on 32-bit processors. - not complete
+- 32-bit integer square root on 32-bit processors. - correct but not yet optimal
-- 64-bit integer square root on 64-bit processors. - not complete
+- 64-bit integer square root on 64-bit processors. - correct but not yet optimal

 ## Greatest Common Divisor
 - 32-bit GCD of two unsigned 32-bit numbers on 32-bit processors.